zlatkok/swos-port/docs/build.md

 ## `tests`

 This project contains simple testing framework and unit tests for `swos-port`.
-It is made dependant of main project because it requires same compiled menus.
+It is made dependant of main project because it requires the same compiled menus.
 Repeating all the custom build commands in this project would result in significant duplication.
 This is another problem of the current build.

 Tests are only built, but not ran.